DrSnowbird/UltraGraphQL-docker/README.md

 # Run (demo with default setup)
 1. Don't start the Container yet.
-2. Modify the 'config/config.json' file to provide specific remote SPARQL Endpoint URL:
+2. First, you modify the 'config/config.json' file to provide specific remote SPARQL Endpoint URL:
-   You need to modify "url" value for your actual SPARQL Endpoint URL.
+   You need to modify "url" value for your actual SPARQL Endpoint URL, e.g.,
 ```
 {
   "name": "query-persons-and-cars",